-Under the Welsh LTT system a 3% surcharge normally applies to transactions involing the purchase of an additional residential property.
-Additional property types include include second homes and buy to let property.
+Under the Welsh LTT system higher LTT rates apply to transactions involving the purchase of an additional residential dwelling.
+Additional property types include second homes and buy to let property.

 The higher LTT rates have been introduced by the Welsh Government and approved by the National Assembly for Wales.
 The higher LTT rates are effective from 1st April 2018.

 The LTT surcharge will be charged if the purchaser of the new property already owns a dwelling, and the dwelling is not replacing their main residence.

 The LTT rates for additional property purchases are shown in the table below:

 |less than £180k||4%*|

 |£250k to £400k||9%|

 |* Under the current LTT system an additional property purchased for less than £40k will attract 0% tax.
 For purchases from £40k to £180k the LTT rate will be 3% on full purchase price.|

 For an additional property LTT is exempt on the first £40,000.
 For purchases over 40,000 LTT is charged at 4% on the full purchase price up to £180,000, 7.5% on the portion between £180,000 and £250,000, 9% on the portion between £250,000 and £400,000, 11.5% between £400,000 and £750,000, 14% within the next band up to £1.5 million and 16% over that.